Explore Munich Re Group

 Wildfires and bushfires

-Climate change increasing wildfire risk
+Climate change increasing the wildfire risk

 alt txt